idrlykforeal/unit-1/Project 1/project_1.md

 Design statement:

-Design statement: I will to design and make a digital ledger for a client who is Mr Sato.
+I will to design and make a digital ledger for a client who is Mr Sato.
 The digital ledger will be about storing transactions regarding cryptocurrency and is constructed using the software Python It will take until Project Week to make and will be evaluated according to the criterias below.

 | Group 1   |              | Group  2  |           |